 - Employers can take advantage of tax credits under the FFCRA and Employee Retention Credit, but cannot apply both credits on the same wages.

-- Employers who receive a CARES Act PPP loan are ineligible for the Employee Retention Credit or Social Security payroll tax deferral.
+- Employers who receive a CARES Act PPP loan are ineligible for the Employee Retention Credit.

 - Employers can receive a PPP loan and FFCRA tax credits but cannot receive PPP loan forgiveness on wages that are eligible for a FFCRA tax credit.